Kunisada Station

 Kunisada Station (国定駅, Kunisada-eki) is a passenger railway station in the city of Isesaki, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Kunisada Station is served by the Ryōmō Line, and is located 63.3 km from the terminus of the line at Oyama Station.
+Kunisada Station is served by the Ryōmō Line, and is located 63.3 km from the terminus of the line at Oyama Station, and 28.4 km from Takasaki Station.
+The preceding station of Iwajuku is 6.4 km away and the following station of Isesaki is 5.8 km away.

 Station layout

 The station consists of one side platform and one island platform connected by a footbridge.
 The station is staffed.
+Kunisada Station has no accessibility features.